 We all know about Theranos.
 In 2015 they got FDA approval for one of their tests.
 There’s clearly an imbalance here - many life-saving treatments struggle to improve but a company which is completely fraudulent like Theranos was able to get approval.
 [This is a great point!
 Theranos did receive approval, but only for their Herpes test.
 If I recall correctly, this test was done with conventional laboratory equipment rather then their special “minilab” device, a fact which Theranos hid from investors.
 Theranos also utilized a loophole to sell tests without FDA approval.]

 Here is a summary of the reforms brought or alluded to by the panelists during the first hour, for what it’s worth:

-In favor - Improved transparency, reciprocity, independence, rolling reviews, adaptive licensing, free-to-choose medicine, tiered approval, structured cost-benefit analysis (proactionary principle).
+In favor (at least in exploring these ideas) - Improved transparency, reciprocity, independence, rolling reviews, adaptive licensing, free-to-choose medicine, tiered approval, structured cost-benefit analysis (proactionary principle).